 - ALWAYS use the minimum scopes necessary for API keys.
 We can't iterate this one enough.
 Be extra careful with any

-write:*scopes and make sure that anyone who accesses this key is allowed to modify your Splashback data on your behalf.
+delete:*scopes by ensuring that anyone who accesses this key is allowed to modify your Splashback data on your behalf.